Ever wondered why it costs less to ship a product from China than to send one back?

 4. Lower labor costs

-China's cost of living is much lower than developed nations like the US.
+China's cost of living is much lower than that of developed nations like the US.

-Accordingly, labor costs are low, which enables Chinese businesses to keep their production costs lower than their competition in the US.
+Accordingly, labor costs are low, which enables Chinese businesses to keep their production costs lower than those of their competition in the US.

 This effect is also present in the Chinese shipping industry.
 Due to significantly reduced operating expenses, shipping companies can offer low shipping rates.